codecrunchers/docker-pi-safe-browse/README.md

 ### Very Optional
 - buy one of these [Long range rooftop wifi rc/tx things] https://www.irishwireless.net/point-to-point-kits/small-business-ptp and build a wireless metro network - route it out via free wifi spots or others.
 Needs adapter / h/w add on

+### Plans
+Build a tiny mobile one for Open Wifi Portals

 # Features / Aspirations
 - Internet Filtering/Protection
+- Running your own VPN

+Privatize your web traffic by securing unencrypted traffic, preventing cookies and other trackers, and masking your local computer's IP address
+Prevent your local ISP from logging DNS queries, by sending them from the VPN straight to Google's DNS servers Scan for and prevent access to viruses and malicious applications DNS via OpenVPN

 - IoT Device Anonymiser
 - Fastest DNS finder
 - VPN